fgmworks/Project2/README.md

-E-cigarettes appear to cause a decrease in smoking but not in smokeless tobacco but increased total tobacco users It appears that there is no impact on the frequency of use (every day vs some days) Percentage of users for youngest group decreased
-# of total users appears to be consistent throughout the years regardless of the survey being randomized
+E-cigarettes appear to cause a decrease in smoking but not in smokeless tobacco but increased total tobacco users It appears that there is no impact on the frequency of use (every day vs some days) Percentage of users for youngest group decreased number of total users appears to be consistent throughout the years regardless of the survey being randomized

 Future Directions